Let me preface this by saying, f**k Unsplash!

 High-resolution images.
 Completely free to download and use for commercial use

 Just thinking about such a service makes me laugh.
-I mean who in their right mind would want to give away their pictures for ?
+I mean who in their right mind would want to give away the rights to their pictures for nothing?
 With that I mind I naively assumed the site would simply be full of poorly executed and otherwise dull amateur snapshots.
 I was wrong.

 Unsplash actually has some pretty darn good stuff on there.
 In fact, I'm shocked at the level of quality imagery available.
 Did I mention that it's ALL FOR FREE!

 So yeah, where is all this heading?
 Are websites like Unsplash the future?
 Are we really willing to accept so-called exposure as the new currency for photography?

 Zach Arias recently commented on this issue, amongst some other issues with Unsplash concerning copyright and liability.
 Well worth a watch to see an old-school professionals take on all of this.

 I have to say I totally side with Zach on this issue.